 - Before pinning and sewing anything, I turned and pressed one long edge 1/4″.
 I didn’t sew this side with the machine.
 Instead, this became the opening where I added the rice then hand-stitched closed.
 It was easier for me to turn it BEFORE sewing the two sides together instead of after as explained in the directions.

-While I really enjoyed sewing both the triangular pattern weights by Professor Pincushion and the square pattern weights by Rebecca Page, I wanted some weights that were made with multiple fabrics.
+While I enjoyed making the square pattern weights and sewing the triangular ones by Professor Pincushion, I wanted some that were made with multiple fabrics.

-After following the directions in this lesson, you’ll know how to sew triangular pyramid pattern weights from more than one fabric.
+After following the directions in the tutorial, you’ll know how to sew triangular pyramid pattern weights from more than one fabric.

 Tip: Read all of the steps before you begin.